bitovi/academy/src/javascript/3-comparison-operators.md

-@page javascript/js-comparison JS Comparison Operators
+@page advanced-javascript-training/js-comparison Comparison Operators
-@parent javascript 3
+@parent advanced-javascript-training 3
 @description This week we covered comparisons in JavaScript!
 The showdown between == and === is on!

-This week's agenda:
+@body

+## Overview

 - Byte comparisons
 - Memory address comparisons
 - `==` state machine
 - `===` state machine
 - Live examples!

-@body

 ## Video